asthanarht/morningbrew/README.md

 <a name="license"/>

 ### License
-All pull requests that get merged will be made available under [the MIT license](https://github.com/juliaqiuxy/slopeninja-frontend/blob/master/LICENSE.md), as the rest of the repository.
+All pull requests that get merged will be made available under [the MIT license](https://github.com/juliaqiuxy/slopeninja-frontend/blob/master/LICENSE.md), as the rest of the repository....